Russ George

 Russ George (Darcy Russel George; born 6 December 1949) is an American businessman and entrepreneur best known for founding the San Francisco–based firm Planktos Inc. which claims to "restore ecosystems and slow climate change".
 In 2007 he provided testimony to the House Select Committee on Energy Independence and Global Warming.
-The ecorestoration treeplanting company he founded in Canada in 1973 originally called Coast Range has planted upwards of 250 million trees, and continues even now.
-He used to be member of Greenpeace and was part of the crew of the Rainbow Warrior, though today he considers Greenpeace one of his greatest opponents.

-In the 90s, he founded several companies conducting Cold Fusion research.
+The ecorestoration treeplanting company he founded in Canada in 1973 originally called Coast Range has planted upwards of 250 million trees.
+In the 90s, he founded several companies conducting cold fusion research.

+He used to be member of Greenpeace and was part of the crew of the Rainbow Warrior, though by 2012 he and Greenpeace were adversarial.
+He has attracted media attention for his company's large-scale geoengineering experiments; the first, an attempt to perform an iron-fertilization project off the coast of the Galapagos Islands in 2007, was stopped by governments and environmentalists.
+A UN moratorium on iron fertilization was passed as a result.
+In 2012, he dumped 100 tonnes of iron-rich dust into the ocean of British Columbia through the company Haida Salmon Restoration Corporation, resulting in a government investigation.

+Career

-Cold Fusion and other diverse ventures
+Cold fusion and ventures

 In the late 1980s, Russell embraced the idea of near limitless energy from the fusion of atoms after hearing of the Fleischmann–Pons experiment.

-Shortly after, in 1989, Darcy Russ George and Ronald A. Brightsen founded Clustron Science Corp. in Order to conduct Experiments regarding Cold Fusion themselves.
+Shortly after, in 1989, Darcy Russ George and Ronald A. Brightsen founded Clustron Science Corp. in Order to conduct experiments regarding cold fusion.

 In 1998, Russ George founded Saturna Technologies and eWorld Travel Corp. an Internet Travel Service Company, which was renamed to GYK Ventures Inc. in 2002, then renamed a second time to Diatom Corp. in 2005.

 In March 2005, he incorporated a company named D2Fusion Inc. which would supposedly produce and sell fusion-powered heating devices.

-Carbon Credits business / Ocean Pasture Restoration
+He founded the San Francisco–based firm Planktos Inc. which claims to "restore ecosystems and slow climate change".

 In August 2005, George sold Planktos Inc. and D2Fusion Inc. to a Vancouver-based company named Solar Energy Ltd. for a stated value of $1.5 million and $2 million respectively.

-Solar on the other hand agreed to sell Planktos Inc. to another company named Diatom Corp. which was renamed to Planktos Corp. to reflect this acquisition.
-The name change became effective March 7, 2007.
+In 2007 he provided testimony to the House Select Committee on Energy Independence and Global Warming.